Decoding the Characters in Your Dreams: What Do They Mean?

 Dream Characters May Represent:

-🔹 If your dreams keep bringing up someone from your past (for example, your ex), explore Why Do I Keep Dreaming About My Ex?
-Jungian Dream Interpretation.
+Dive Deeper: If your dreams keep bringing up someone from your past, explore Why Do I Keep Dreaming About My Ex? for a Jungian perspective on what these recurring figures reveal.

 2. The Most Common Dream Figures & Their Meanings